docmu/fb-lease-finder/README.md

 ## First-time setup

+1. open your terminal
-Open your terminal, navigate to this folder, and run these commands in order:
+2. navigate to this folder (e.g., cd Downloads)
+3. run these commands in order:

 ```bash
 python3 -m venv .venv